Architecture of Buffalo, New York: History

 Buffalo's original plan from the early 19th century was loosely based on Pierre Charles L'Enfant's 1791 plan for Washington, an Americanized version of Paris's system of radiating boulevards.
 Buffalo's radial street grid was designed by Joseph Ellicott and complemented by a system of parks and parkways designed by Frederick Law Olmsted.
 Buffalo was the first city for which Olmsted designed an interconnected park and parkway system rather than stand-alone parks.

 During the Centennial Exposition of 1876 in Philadelphia, Pennsylvania, Frederick Law Olmsted declared Buffalo to be "the best planned city, as to its streets, public places, and grounds, in the United States, if not in the world."

 According to The New York Times architecture writer Nicolai Ourousoff:

 Buffalo was founded on a rich tradition of architectural experimentation.
 The architects who worked here were among the first to break with European traditions to create an aesthetic of their own, rooted in American ideals about individualism, commerce and social mobility.

-The city contains buildings designed by American architecture masters like Frank Lloyd Wright, Louis Sullivan, and H.H.
-Richardson, making Buffalo one of the most architecturally significant cities in America.
+The city contains buildings designed by American architecture masters like Frank Lloyd Wright, Louis Sullivan, and Henry Hobson Richardson, making Buffalo one of the most architecturally significant cities in America.
 It also contains many buildings designed by modern architects including Minoru Yamasaki, Toshiko Mori, Marcel Breuer and Harrison & Abramovitz.